 Test sequences for normal QP range

 For normal QP tests, YUV 4:2:0 version of the PQ and HLG test sequences described in Table 2 and 3 will be used.
-The YUV 4:2:0 version of the PQ and HLG sequences will be available to download from the JVET ftp site.
+The YUV 4:2:0 version of the PQ and HLG sequences are also be available to download from the JVET ftp site ( ftp://jvet@ftp.ient.rwth-aachen.de/ctc/hbd/ ).